SultanArshad/Android-Training/README.md

 During your development, feel free to throw questions at any Android developer at Gridstone.
 They should be able to help you out, and don't bite often.

 When you've finished, give a Gridstone Android developer read access to your repository.
 You can also ask [@chris-horner](https://github.com/chris-horner) for access to his implementation.
+Note that this example implementaton is using a different API, but a lot of it is still applicable.

 Here are the states your app will need to display.
 Loading the list, displaying the list, and displaying item details.